paulilioaica/Multimodal-Emotion-Recognition/README.md

 # Multimodal Emotion Recognition

-The aim of this project is to classify 7 emotions within the EMO dataset provided by FG2020 conference.
+The aim of this project is to classify 7 emotions (Neutral state, Sadness, Surprise, Fear, Anger, Disgust, Happiness) within the EMO dataset provided by FG2020 conference.

 #### The dataset